stefanoturcarelli/essential-oils-website/README.md

 # Essential Oils Website

-This project uses WordPress, Xamp, and Divi to build a website for a business that produces Essential Oils.
+This project uses WordPress, Xamp, and Divi to build a mock website for a business that produces Essential Oils.

 ## Screenshots